All about Universities abroad

 5. Birmingham

-Birmingham offers chances to live and work in the youngest major city in UK.
-The city is popular for its world class restaurants, entertainment and shops.
+Birmingham offers chances to live and work in the youngest major city in the UK.
+The city is popular for its world-class restaurants, entertainment, and shops.
 Home to more than one million people of a variety of cultures and ethnic groups, Birmingham's 25 percent of the total population is 25 and younger.
-If you love sports, the city has many top stadiums like the world famous Edgbaston cricket ground, historical golf course etc.
+If you love sports, the city has many top stadiums like the world-famous Edgbaston cricket ground, historical golf course, etc.

-This city is also known to offer a supportive environment for innovative business initiatives for growth of economy and business growth.
-Many international ventures like Jaguar Land Rover, BBVA Compass offer opportunities to graduates.
-Also, the average cost of living in Birmingham can vary between 4,753 GBP to 6,079 GBP annually.
+This city is also known to offer a supportive environment for innovative business initiatives for the growth of the economy and business growth.
+Many international ventures like Jaguar Land Rover, and BBVA Compass offer opportunities to graduates.
+Also, the average cost of living in Birmingham can vary between GBP 4,753 (INR 4,86,751) to GBP 6,079 (INR 6,22,546) annually.

 A list of some top universities in Birmingham are: